rugbyprof/4443-Internet-Programming/Register_With_Git.md

 `Git != Github`

-Github is a social site that allows programmers to share code with other programmers.
+`Githu` is a social site that allows programmers to share code with other programmers.
 It's also a great place to discover projects to work on, discover code to use in your own projects, and a great place to start a portfolio.
+Whereas `Git` is simply the revision control system that can be installed anywhere, and only used locally if that's the users choice.

 #### Why github for this course?